mzalota/crabs-video-analysis/README.md

 _config.txt file holds overarching settings for this video file:
 + drifts_step_size - used in detectDrift algorithm to decide how many frames to jump between iterations.
 If video is moving fast, use values 2 or 3.
 If video is moving rather slow you can use value of 4 - 8.
 Using higher values will make algorithm faster, but may result in lower detection quality/fidelity.
 Default value is 2.
 + distance_between_reddots_millimeters - defaults to 200mm
++ debug_ui - Should UI screen should be shown during execution of 01_detectRedDots and 02_detectDrift scrips.
+Default value is False
++ simple_slicer - Set to False if the seefloor is moving from up to down, but rather sideways or from down to up.
+Default value is True
 You can see example file: "video_sample_config.txt" next to this README file.

 #### Debugging files: